Bujira/ignite-rentalx/README.md

 # Registering Car Images
 **RF**
 It should be possible to register a new image for a car.
-It should be possible to list all images for a given car.

 **RNF**
 Use multer for uploading files.